Erasmus+

 While Abroad

-Changes in the Learning Agreement for Traineeships
+2. Changes in the Learning Agreement for Traineeships

-In the case of some changes (of content or coordinator) in an already approved Learning Agreement for Traineeships, the changes have to be agreed by both the sending and receiving institutions.
+- In the case of some changes (of content or coordinator) in an already approved Learning Agreement for Traineeships, the changes have to be agreed upon by both the sending and receiving institutions.
 The student has to fill in the section DURING THE MOBILITY in the online application.

-Extension of work placement
+3. Extension of traineeship

 - is possible only upon approval from both the home and host institutions